 - The passage from the book, in French and English

 - The audio of the French passage

 - A grammar lesson (mainly verbs and idiomatic expressions)

 - A grammar quiz

 It is also very useful for improving your vocabulary.

-Vocabulary: Are words your weak spot?
+Are words your weak spot?
 To polish your vocabulary skills there are a number of audio options you can use.
 All of the above methods will help you with vocabulary, as you will learn new words constantly while studying, but some resources are more helpful for vocab.
-For example, FluentU—which we’ll learn about down in the resources section—is really great for this because words are learned from authentic usage in real-world videos.
+There are audio-focused language learning programs like Pimsleur and FrenchPod101 that are particularly good for learning and reviewing vocabulary.

 How to Use French Audio

 Now you know your goal and you are ready to start.
 But what’s the best way to use the French audio you’ll choose?

 You need to choose something that you already enjoy listening to in your native language.
 Personally, I never listen to the radio and much prefer to watch television, so I chose to watch French TV.
 I had fun watching the TV shows, and as a result found that I quickly improved my listening skills.
 Being interested in what you’re listening to is so important!